 3. The official take-over of the Pope in 1798 by Napoleon which I see as an interpretation of in the book of Daniel

 4. The re-emergence and popularity of Roman Catholicism in the twentieth century, particularly from the sixties in a newer more ecumenical and spiritual-renewal stance

-This has led to assuming that the Reformation is over, with Protestant denominations signing an agreement stating that they believe the same thing doctrinally (details covered in the final part of the Daniel Study).
+This has led to assume that the Reformation is over, with Protestant denominations signing an agreement stating that they believe the same thing doctrinally (details covered in the final part of the Daniel Study).

-In addition, although this is a hard thing to say, the fact of the matter is that the Papacy and Catholic Church has also been responsible for tens of millions of deaths over the centuries.
+Although this is a hard thing to say, the fact of the matter is that the Papacy and Catholic Church has also been responsible for tens of millions of deaths over the centuries.

 5. The Place of Purgatory

 This is as assumed state that is basically better than hell, but worse than heaven, and between when you die and arrive at one of these end destinations.

 However, it is where sin is essentially burned off with debate on whether this is through a literal fire as historically believed, or not.

 Therefore, prayers will be made at a Catholic funeral to ‘assist them’ in this state of Purgatory, with the idea that by accessing the Treasury of Merits they can help reduce their time here (and Indulgences and Mass being granted to them).